 If you find yourself part of this no-sleep category, you’re not the only one.
-Approximately one in three adult Americans isn’t getting enough sleep, according to the American Academy of Sleep Medicine (AASM).
+Approximately 1 in 3 American adults isn’t getting enough sleep, according to the American Academy of Sleep Medicine (AASM).

 Here are the details of what happens to your body when you don’t log enough hours under the covers.